 The main goal of this practice is to increase blood circulation throughout the body, so to open up “energy pathways”.

 A study performed in 2012, actually looked at the effects of acupuncture on blood flow in humans.
 The blood flow images were done by non-invasive Color Doppler Imaging or (CDI).

 It looked specifically at blood flow of the peripheral, mesenteric and retrobulbar arteries by CDI.
-In this study it found some potential benefits of acupuncture in decreased vascular resistance, increase blood flow in such patients with open angle glaucoma, as well as other positive results of acupuncture.
+Results suggested some potential benefits of acupuncture in decreased vascular resistance, and increase blood flow in patients with open angle glaucoma.

 One of the most overlooked benefits of this treatment (if needles make you squeamish), is the fact this is needle-free.
 It simply uses manual pressure from a practitioners hands (or self/thumbs).

-Secondly it is relatively cost effective when compared to other forms of pain relief therapies, or medicines, as well being a non-invasive type of therapy.
-There is no special equipment or medications that one is putting inside there body.
+Secondly, it is relatively cost effective when compared to other forms of pain relief therapies, or medicines.
+Thirdly, it’s non-invasive.
+There is no special equipment or medications having to placed inside the body, or skin.

-Acupressure is certainly a practice that needs to be further investigated and studied, as results of many of these studies are from relatively small sample sizes, and have their limitations.
+Acupressure is certainly a practice that needs to be further investigated and studied.
+Results of many of these studies are from relatively small sample sizes, and have their limitations.

-However, it seems as if this type of alternative therapy can be a positive complement to other forms of therapies, or traditionally used medicine, possibly helping with post-operative rehabilitations and lessoning the amount of narcotics needed to help with chronic pain-relief.
+However, it seems as if this type of alternative therapy can be a positive complement to other forms of therapies, or traditionally used medicine.
+Thus, possibly helping with post-operative rehabilitation and lessoning the amount of narcotics needed to help with chronic pain-relief.

-Please share any of your personal experiences with acupressure and how it may have helped you manage symptoms of stress, anxiety, pain or other issues within your personal life on our blog in the comments section.
+Please share any of your personal experiences with acupressure and how it may have helped you manage symptoms of stress, anxiety, pain or other issues within your personal life.